digitalnames/reseller/README.md

 4. Find the form field labeled as "Digital Name Price", fill in your desired price.

 5. Click "update" and the price of Digit Names on your reseller website are now set.

+### Paypal Client ID

+The Paypal Client ID is the email address you would like to use for any Paypal transactions on your Digital Names reseller website.

+1. Sign into the administrator backend for your Digital Names reseller website.

+2. On the navigation bar, click on "Settings".

+3. Look for the section labeled as "Admin Settings.

+4. Enter in the email address that corresponds to the Paypal account you will be using for transactions.

+5. Click "update" and your website is now ready to accept payments though Paypal.